lliendo/Radar-Plugins/README.rst

 Tests
 -----

-You'll need to have `Nose <https://https://github.com/lliendo/Radar>`_ installed on your system to run these tests.
+You'll need to have `Radar <https://https://github.com/lliendo/Radar>`_ installed on your system to run these tests.

 Radar-Plugins uses `Nose <https://nose.readthedocs.org/en/latest/>`_ to run its tests.
 To install Nose, from the command line run :